inforion/kopycat/README.md

     ```bash
     sudo apt install socat
     ```
-5. **Run the script**
+5. **Run the script to launch Kopycat**

-   Before starting the emulator, make sure that you have all necessary resources (kernel and rootfs for demolinux).
+   Before launching the emulator, make sure that you have all necessary resources (kernel and rootfs for demolinux).
    These files should be located either in:
    - `./kopycat-modules/**/src/main/resources/**/binaries`(used to embed the kernel in the JAR during project build);
    - `./kopycat/resources/**/binaries`(used to load the kernel at runtime).